 Let us follow the line of thought of nationalistic, “my country first” thinking.
 We currently feel at national liberty to freely decide whether we live at the expense of future generations or whether we respect ethical and planetary boundaries.
 Is this assumption correct?

-Imagine that one country is polluting the environment at the expense of neighboring countries.
-Which level of rogue behavior would lead neighboring countries to resort to economic military threats?
+Imagine one country polluting the environment at the expense of neighboring countries.
+Which level of rogue behavior would lead neighboring countries to resort to military threats?
 Imagine North Korea exploding dirty atomic bombs every time the wind blows towards South Korea.
 Would this result in – possibly nuclear – military threats?

-Make no mistake: your country cannot simply build the renewable energy generation and storage plants on the fly.
+Make no mistake: Your country cannot simply build the renewable energy generation and storage plants on the fly.
 Building a sustainable society requires a huge investment in energy, money, and labor.
 It takes decades to complete.